Introduction and Index To All Chapters

 Annihilation of the wicked is contrary to both the nature of God and the nature of humans made in his image.
 It is not consistent with an all-loving God to snuff out those who do not do his wishes.
 What would we think of an earthly father who killed his children if they didn't do what he wanted them to do.

-And that is one of the most cockamamie theories I have ever come across.
-Are we really to believe that it is contrary to the nature of God to annihilate the wicked, but it is not contrary to His nature to let people be eternally tormented.
+Are we really to believe that it is contrary to the nature of God to annihilate the wicked, but it is not contrary to His nature to let people be eternally tormented?

-And, I just have to ask whether Geisler's Bible contains the account of the great flood, the destruction of Sodom and Gomorrah, the swift annihilation of both Aaron and Eli's sons, the killing of the first born of Egypt, Joshua’s conquests etc. Or did he somehow manage not to read those accounts?
-If the Father snuffed people out once, why exactly wouldn't He do it again.
-Related Articles on THIS page
+And, I have to ask whether any of these theologian's Bibles include the account of the great flood, the destruction of Sodom and Gomorrah, the swift annihilation of both Aaron and Eli's sons, etc. Or did they somehow manage not to read those accounts?
+If the Father put an end to the lives of all these people once why exactly wouldn't He do it again?
+Or is it just against His nature to permanently annihilate someone.

 If hell is, as so many Christians believe, a place of eternal torment, then they have to know that Satan did not invent this hell - God did.
 And, since He could put an end to it in an instant but chooses not to, we can safely conclude that Hell is perfectly in sync with His character.